RafKorz/WikipediaTestingProject/README.md

 # WikipediaTestingProject
-Simple automation test on Selenium Webdriver C#
+A simple test (in Selenium C #) to check navigation between pages on Wikipedia.